Refuse – Reduce – Reuse – Repair – Recycle – Rot

 - Food recycling with UKHarvest a Chichester based company.
 UKHarvest collects quality surplus food from a variety of retailers/ producers and delivers it, direct and free of charge, to incredible charities that can make use of it to support those in need.
 They provide much needed assistance to vulnerable men, women and children across the UK.

 - Grandads Front Room, Bognor collects surplus food from shops and excess produce from Chichester community allotments

 - Old duvets, towels and newspapers: Cat and Rabbit Rescue, Sidlesham

 - Rapanui is a clothing company on the Isle of Wight who will take back it’s clothing to recycle it

-If you live in Chichester, Arun or the surrounding areas, contact Stonepillow Restore by telephone 01243 698547 or email firstname.lastname@example.org and we can discuss your donations and arrange a collection date with you.
+- Stone Pillow if you have good quality furniture or electrical appliances which you no longer need and you live in Chichester, Arun or the surrounding areas, contact Stonepillow Restore by telephone 01243 698547 or email firstname.lastname@example.org and we can discuss your donations and arrange a collection date with you.
 Alternatively you can bring your donations to Restore, Unit 3, Plot 27, Terminus Road, PO19 8UE and take the opportunity to browse for hidden treasures!

 - Chichester Repair Café or FB page https://www.facebook.com/ChichesterRepairCafe/